-- Created asynchronous online labs for BIOL 001 and BIOL 002 for summer 2020/2021, and to run in parallel with in-person labs AY 2020-2021 in response to COVID-19 health and safety regulations.
-Included creating new course materials including student handouts, assignments/rubrics, and lab video outlines. - On-line lectures with associated assessment questions for NFS 053 Basic Concepts of Foods; topics include introduction to food chemistry (molecules, molecular interactions), gluten, starch chemistry & potatoes, egg proteins & curds.
+- Created asynchronous online labs for BIOL 001 and BIOL 002 (now BIOL 140/1450) for summer 2020/2021, and to run in parallel with in-person labs AY 2020-2021 in response to COVID-19 health and safety regulations.
+Included creating new course materials including student handouts, assignments/rubrics, and lab video outlines. - On-line lectures with associated assessment questions for NFS 053 Basic Concepts of Foods; topics include introduction to food chemistry (molecules, molecular interactions), gluten, starch chemistry and potatoes, egg proteins and curds.

-ADVISING & MENTORING
+ADVISING and MENTORING